KDD-HIEPT/HIEPT/README.md

 - tweets_embedding:embedding for user's tweets, we use [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) to implement [doc2vec](https://arxiv.org/pdf/1405.4053v2.pdf)

 ## Usage
-To run HIEPT, use the following code in terminal at `src` folder:
-> python main.py

-Or clone the project to you python IDE(eg:Pycharm)
+To run HIEPT, clone the project to you python IDE(eg:Pycharm), run the `main.py`.
+>Note:you need install the requirements libs.

 ## Configuration
 Change the configuration in `src/config.py`:
 - data_set:which dataset you want to run,available datasets:`douban`, `weiobo`, `twitter`, `zhihu`